zen-mod/ZEN/docs/coding_guidelines.md

  */
 ```

-This is not the case for inline functions or functions not contained in their own file.
+A return value of "None" should be used when the functions returns `nil` or its return value has no meaning.

 ### 3.2 Includes